Orphan Medicines Regulation

-Orphan drug legislation
+Orphan medicines legislation

 Incentives provided by the EU Regulation

-Market exclusivity in the EU
+Market exclusivity in the EU:

-During the approval process fee waivers for orphan designation and reduced fees are granted.
+During the approval process, fee waivers for orphan designation and reduced fees are granted.
 These apply to marketing authorisation, inspections, variations and protocol assistance.

 Pharmaceutical companies developing orphan drugs may be eligible for specific grants from EU and Member State programmes as well as initiatives supporting research and development.
 This includes the Community framework programmes.